 - Oceania (French Polynesia, New Caledonia, Wallis and Futuna).

 As in the first group, no legal requirements from local authorities are applied to foreign sites here.
-A foreign operator can have any license in any jurisdiction, and in some countries, it is not required at all.
+A foreign operator can have any license in any jurisdiction; it is not required in some countries.
 However, local operators must undergo the licensing procedure with the regulator and pay taxes to local budgets.

 - Africa (Comoros, Gambia, Guinea, Mauritius, Rwanda, Seychelles);